The Hustle House

 SELECTION COMMITTEE

-A racial and gender equity advocate, Frank Velásquez Jr. leads and collaborates with passion, authenticity and an open mind.
-He connects to the stories that make each of us who we are and the stories that inextricably connect us to each other.
+Meet Frank Velásquez Jr., Storyteller Extraordinaire, Social Justice Warrior, and Community Connector!
+Frank leads and collaborates with passion, authenticity and an open mind, connecting to the stories that make each of us who we are and the stories that inextricably connect us to each other.
+Frank possesses practical knowledge in post-secondary education and nonprofit organizational development practices using effective communication skills.
 As the founder of 4 Da Hood and creator of the groundbreaking fellowship program, Ascending Leaders in Color, Frank brings local, regional, and national attention to the inequities that communities of color face, so that they too can economically advance and build their generational wealth.

 Francis Yu is a restaurateur based in New York City.
 His food and beverage career spans nearly a decade with several restaurants from multiple food disciplines under his belt.
 His upbringing in Asia, experience in hospitality, and passion for food has given him an appreciation for diverse cultures and people from all walks of life.
 As a business owner, he has a deep commitment to service to his team and customers, enforcing strong adherence to scalable systems, and creating fundamentally sound organizational structure.
 He is a firm believer in equal business opportunities for all and a proponent for second chances in life.